Holland Park School: Staff relations

-In 2019, 31 staff and former staff raised concerns with the ESFA about bullying.
-Leadership and safeguarding in the school were judged by Ofsted to be "effective" in a subsequent visit.
+In 2019, 31 staff and former staff raised concerns with the Education and Skills Funding Agency (ESFA) about bullying.
+Leadership and safeguarding in the school were judged by the Office for Standards in Education, Children's Services and Skills (Ofsted) to be "effective" in a subsequent visit.
 It was later alleged that confidential questionnaires completed by staff in 2020 that were critical of the leadership had not been forwarded to Ofsted as required.
 In 2021, an investigation was launched into the school following allegations by 25 former teachers that it was a "toxic" working environment.

 As part of the report into the school, dozens of former pupils and staff were interviewed and allegations stretched between 2004 and 2021.
 In February Colin Hall, who was headmaster for all of that period, stated he would retire at the end of the school year, but his employment was instead terminated with immediate effect.

 Many students who attended the school during Hall's tenure complained of ‘exploitative’ relationships, with some students with staff and telling investigators they were "still traumatised by their experiences at Holland Park School".
 There was said to be a culture of "fear, favouritism and inequality" at the school together with bullying of both teachers and students.
 When invited to respond to the accusations made, the independent investigation undertaken for the Board of Governors of Holland Park School noted "a number of members of the Holland Park School senior leadership team declined to be interviewed...".